 • Set up the accounting system: The accounting system involves developing a chart of accounts adapted to the unique demands of the property development company.

-• Track the Project’s Expenses: All direct and indirect expenditures, such as site acquisition, building, marketing, and legal fees, are included.
+• Track the Project’s Expenses: All direct and indirect expenditures, such as site acquisition, building and marketing.

 • Monitor the Project’s Revenue: This covers the property’s selling price and rental revenue collected throughout development.